vtex-apps/product-summary/docs/ProductSummaryAttachmentList.md

   },
 ```

-3. Once you have added the block in your app, make sure to add an attachment to your desired product so the list can be displayed in your store.
-To achieve this, follow the instructions on [Adding an attachment](https://help.vtex.com/en/tutorial/cadastrar-um-anexo--7zHMUpuoQE4cAskqEUWScU).
+After adding the `product-summary-attachment-list` block to your store theme, use the VTEX Admin to add attachments to your products to display the component in your store correctly.
+For more information, please refer to [Adding an attachment](https://help.vtex.com/en/tutorial/cadastrar-um-anexo--7zHMUpuoQE4cAskqEUWScU).

 ## Customization